|

 Filing Your Idaho Divorce

-- Defendant completes an Acknowledgment of Service, which Plaintiff files with the Clerk of the District Court.
+2. Your spouse completes an Acknowledgment of Service, which you file with the Clerk of the District Court.

-- After the 20-day waiting period, Plaintiff files the Sworn Stipulation for Entry of Decree of Divorce and related documents.
+3. After the 20-day waiting period, you file the Sworn Stipulation for Entry of Decree of Divorce and related documents.
 Once the judge signs the Decree of Divorce, the court will mail the Decree to both parties.
 A court hearing is not required unless the judge decides one is necessary.

 Division of property & debt, child parenting plan (including child support, visitation and custody), spousal support, and more are covered.

-DivorceWriter provides forms specific to the state of Idaho and offers a money back guarantee if your documents are not accepted by the Court.
+DivorceWriter provides forms specific to the state of Idaho that are guaranteed to be accepted by the Court.